-Solar Atmospheres is an industry leader—delivering unsurpassed quality and capacity for the vacuum heat treating and brazing of metal parts.
-Our extensive knowledge and expertise, gained from decades of experience, provides multiple industries with superior solutions to their metal processing challenges.
-We continually update our capabilities with state-of-the-art vacuum furnaces from the innovations spearheaded by our founder and Chief Executive Officer, William R. Jones—one of the pioneers of vacuum furnace technology.
+Solar Atmospheres is an industry leader delivering unsurpassed quality and capacity for the vacuum heat treating and brazing of metal parts.
+Our extensive knowledge and expertise, gained from decades of experience, provides multiple industries with superior solutions to their thermal processing challenges.
+We continually update our capabilities with state-of-the-art vacuum furnaces from the innovations spearheaded by our founder and Chief Executive Officer, William R. Jones one of the pioneers of vacuum furnace technology.
 Along with the largest commercial vacuum furnaces in the world, we have the equipment to do small batch and R&D jobs.
 Solar maintains the highest standards of quality assurance, and your total satisfaction is our goal.

-Solar operates four plant sites, three in the Souderton (Eastern PA) area and the 45,000 square foot facility in Hermitage (Western PA).
-Both locations offer large furnace capacity, Advanced ten bar quenching and service characterized by quality and responsiveness.
-Through our foundational strengths—processing skills, furnace engineering knowledge, metallurgical consultation, and commitment to service—Solar has gained a reputation for quality heat treating and responsive service.
-Our customers regularly express appreciation for Solar and its people going the “extra mile”.
+Solar operates four plant sites, Souderton (Eastern PA), Hermitage (Western PA), California, and Greenville, South Carolina.
+Solar Atmospheres offers large furnace capacity, Advanced ten and twenty bar quenching, and service characterized by quality and responsiveness.
+Through our foundational strengths processing skills, furnace engineering knowledge, metallurgical consultation, and commitment to service, Solar has gained a reputation for quality heat treating and responsive service.
+Our customers regularly express appreciation for Solar and its people going the extra mile.
 Taking on the challenge as a commitment to new types of work is evidenced by the R&D work done for universities and national laboratories.
-As a consequence of this service and expertise, Solar services many different markets that need the Metal Processing Advantage.
+As a consequence of this service and expertise, Solar services many different markets that need the Thermal Processing Advantage.